The Definitive Thanksgiving Beer and Wine Pairing Guide

 Zach says: If you’re immune to tryptophan and are up late partying with your cousins from Florida, your best bet by far is this incredibly palatable canned beer from one of the country’s best brewers.

-Nora O'Malley is a certified sommelier and the manager of Alphabet City Wine Co. in NYC.
+Nora O'Malley is a certified sommelier and former manager of Alphabet City Wine Co. in NYC.
 She's waging a war against Beaujolais Nouveau as the wine of Thanksgiving.
 Follow her: @noraomallay.